ArthurAnyanjo/sports-widget/README.md

 # Sports-Widget

-A widget that displays data pulled from an API in a useful way for the user.
+A widget that displays data pulled from an API in a useful way for the user, in this case it is data pulled from a football website that displays information on a match to the users.

 # Technologies used
 - React